 How to Submit: The contents of the application are specified in Section 3.
-All required documents specified in the RFP must be submitted in the designated places in the GMS.
-Information on how to use the System can be found by scrolling to the bottom of the DOEE Grants page https://doee.dc.gov/page/grants-and-other-funding.
+All required documents specified in the RFA must be submitted in the designated places in the GMS.
+Information on how to use the System can be found by scrolling to the bottom of the active grants portal at https://doee.dc.gov/page/active-grants-application-portal.